+91 88 00 563434 [email protected] Blog open-book Knowledge Base

 It will take less than a minute to install.
 You can verify if it’s appropriately installed by visiting your server’s Public IP address in the browser.
 It should show a page just like the following image.

-Nginx Default Page - Setting Up Lemp Stack
+Nginx Default Page - Setting up LEMP stack

 If you can see such a page, Congratulations!
 Our web server is installed and is working correctly.
 Now, we can move on to install the MySQL database server on our VPS/VM.